Tom Van Grieken: Political ideas

+Flemish nationalism

 Along with the VB's platform, Van Grieken supports independence for the Dutch-speaking Flemish region of Belgium.
 He argues that the Flemish and Walloon regions have too many political and cultural differences which paralyzes the Belgian state and holds Flanders back from greater success.
 He calls himself a Flemish patriot rather than a nationalist.
 He frequently states that patriotism is love and he compares the love for one's country to the love that a mother has for her child: "Patriotism is love.
 A mother loves her child and wants to protect it above all other children.
 That doesn't mean she hates the other children.
 A state is the same.
 It has a duty to first take care of its own citizens.
 You can only spend every euro once.
 Only if the needs of our own citizens are taken care of, we can consider helping others."

 Support for Donald Trump

 Van Grieken supported Donald Trump for president.
 He saw the election of Donald Trump (and Brexit) as the start of "a patriotic wave that will roll over Europe".
 He publicly defended Trump multiple times and on many occasions accused the Flemish and European media of being biased against the United States president.
+Van Grieken was invited and went to the inauguration of president Trump in January 2025.

 Publications

 On 3 May 2017 Tom Van Grieken published his first book titled Toekomst in eigen handen (translated: "The future in our own hands").
 It was the first time in the history of the party that a book by a leading member was also for sale in regular bookshops.
 Even before publication, the book already caused a stir, due to the fact that professor of international politics Jonathan Holslag wrote the foreword.
 The general reception of the book was also a step in a new direction for the Vlaams Belang.
 Flemish journalist Walter Pauli wrote in the weekly news magazine Knack: "In their heyday, members of the Vlaams Belang party could only have dreamed of receiving the same reception as the new book by Vlaams Belang-chairman Tom Van Grieken."
 Het Laatste Nieuws, the biggest Flemish newspaper, read "surprising ideas" in it.
 Another newspaper, De Standaard, remarked: "The program remains radical, yet Van Grieken's use of language never goes out of line."

-In 2020, Van Grieken published And Now It's Up To Us a biographical account of his leadership of VB to date and the journey he took of trying to rebuild the party and revive its support.
+In 2020, Van Grieken published And Now It's Up To Us, a biographical account of his leadership of VB to date and the journey he took in trying to rebuild the party and revive its support.

+Together with migration expert Francesca Van Belleghem, he also wrote the book Migration Stop, which was published on April 16, 2024.
+In the book, the authors criticize the current migration policy and propose 116 migration-restricting measures that could be implemented within the existing legal framework.

+Personal life

+Van Grieken is married and has two children.